PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor8.md

 scope identity, arguments, and merged schema; then move the store from 127 to 128 records, run all sequential gates, document, commit, and push.
 Never create, update, or reopen a pull request.

+## Late NDHWC/cost-volume pair implementation

+The new `run_late_ndhwc_cost_volume_layout_cleanup` owner creates one internal state scope, calls the NDHWC and cost-volume owners in the original order, and returns their merged three-counter mapping.
+The lowerer records it as `cleanup.late.ndhwc_cost_volume` through `shared_model_ir_pass_context`.
+The old scope and two result locals are removed; direct low-level imports remain compatibility re-exports.

+A runtime contract uses isolated callbacks to prove exact order, identical model/layout/diagnostics objects, shared scope identity, and result schema.
+The bounded store is now full at 128/128.
+Do not raise the limit or add another record as a mechanical follow-up; future observation work needs an explicit retention or aggregation decision.

+Broad validation found only stale structural contracts: one former three-statement boundary assertion, two former scope-successor assertions, and two owner-count assertions.
+They now verify the combined phase, nested owner, internal shared scope, and distinct late orchestration pass-ID sequence.
+No runtime or numerical failure occurred.

+Final sequential validation under core-only `uv`:

+- focused pair/gate/store/architecture contracts: `20 passed in 2.76s`;
+- pass-efficiency and terminal-layout contracts: `94 passed in 2.12s`;
+- synthetic core runtime contracts: `55 passed in 1.05s`;
+- focused repaired boundaries: `11 passed in 0.87s`;
+- broader result contracts: `196 passed in 9.12s`;
+- focused architecture ownership contracts: `2 passed in 2.29s`;
+- full architecture contracts: `258 passed in 16.88s`;
+- targeted Ruff, bytecode compilation, full-capacity AST audit, and whitespace checks: passed.

+No root-model conversion was required because this is a characterized two-call owner extraction with focused runtime equivalence.
+Commit and push this unit.
+Resume with a non-store refactoring audit, keeping the 128-phase bound fixed, and never create, update, or reopen a pull request.